 We recommend covering your Napoleon BBQ to protect it from harsh elements.
 Our grills are an outdoor rated appliance and can withstand elements such as rain and Canadian winters.

-The Napoleon group of companies manufactures products in North America (Ontario, Canada & Kentucky, USA) and we also have products that are made in our Napoleon manufacturing plant overseas.
+The Napoleon group of companies manufactures products in Canada and we also have products that are made in our Napoleon manufacturing plant overseas.
 The overseas facility is not a third-party manufacturing center.
 It is owned and operated by Napoleon.
 The designs, manufacturing and quality control processes are all provided and strictly managed from our operations center in Ontario, Canada.